marc-chew/bike-study/analysis_process.md

 | casual   | docked_bike   |     49355 |

 #### Do Members/Casuals ride on a certain day? month?

+Findings:
+- Members bike usage on average is 18% higher on **weekdays** than on **weekends**
+- Casual users on average is 35% higher on **weekends** than on **weekdays**
+- Members used bikes most frequently mid-week on Thursday, Wednesday, and Tuesday
+- Casual users used bikes most frequently toward the end of the week on Friday, Saturday, and Sunday

+- Summer has the highest volume of rides for both Members and Casual Users
+- Casual Users

 | **Day**   | **User** | **Rides** | **Percent of Total** |
 |-----------|----------|-----------|----------------------|